| Title: | The SpatialGraph Class and Utilities |

 rotate points, counterclockwise for positive angles, and clockwise for negative ones

-rotation(coords, radian)
+rotation(coords, radian)rotation(coords, radian)

 coords |